-Rihanna Pregnancy Rumors: Chris Brown Not Hurt About “Work” Singer Rumored Love Child With Hassan Jameel
+Rihanna Pregnancy Rumors: Chris Brown Not Hurt About ‘Work’ Singer Rumored Love Child With Hassan Jameel

 Rihanna hasn’t officially commented on the pregnancy rumors.
 But Gossip Cop has also said that Hollywood Life’s article about her laughing about the rumors is untrue as well.
 Gossip Cop’s position is that Hollywood Life is not a trusted source of celebrity news because the real insiders associated with big celebrities do not talk to them.

 What we do know is that Rihanna and Hassan Jameel have been spending time together and seem to be fond of each other.
 The Huffington Post reports that the two went to 1OAK together after The Grammys.
 Hassan might be the less famous face but he is the heir to a Saudi fortune.
 His family owns the right to sell Toyota in Saudi Arabia and a select list of other Middle Eastern countries.
-Jameel and Rihanna were first seen together in June of last year, Huffpo notes.
+Jameel and Rihanna were first seen together in June of last year, Huffington Post notes.